|(Credit: Christina Shapiro/Texas Stars)|

 Because of this affiliation, most of the players that make up the Texas Stars' roster are on a contract to the Dallas Stars and are assigned on loan to the AHL team.
 They can be called up at any time to fill roster spots on the Dallas Stars.

-The AA level in North American is occupied by two leagues.
-The ECHL, formerly the East Coast Hockey League, is the main AA league.
-The Central Hockey League (CHL) also lays claim to the AA level but has fewer teams and fewer NHL affiliations with which to back up that argument.
+The AA level in North American hockey is the ECHL, formerly the East Coast Hockey League.
+The now-defunct Central Hockey League (CHL) laid claim to the AA level during its tenure, but folded in 2014.
+Its remaining teams were absorbed by the ECHL to form a single AA level league.

 The Dallas and Texas Stars are affiliated with the Idaho Steelheads of the ECHL.
 From 2009-2013, Texas was also affiliated with the Allen Americans of the CHL, but this affiliation ended in the summer of 2013.
 Players on either Dallas or Texas contracts can be assigned to the ECHL.
 Players on non-entry level NHL contracts cannot be assigned to the ECHL without their permission.